-- Student will prepare documentation Binder (Appendix A -1 Section 3) - Affiliation Agreement - Work plan - Weekly Time Allocations and Journal Entries - Major and minor projects including all Deliverables (supporting documentation) - Summary of Journal Reflection Paper to include Goals and Objectives achievement. - Completion of MHA Adopted Core Competencies (See Appendix C-3) - Preceptor Evaluation Form Completed - Course Program Survey (To be submitted electronically post Internship)
+Student will prepare documentation Binder to include at a minimum:

+- Summary Journal Reflection on the entire Internship experience to include an assessment of the student against the Goals set in the Work Plan. - 1 Major and 2 minor projects including, project summaries, Intern involvement, and all Deliverables (supporting documentation). - Completion of MHA Adopted Core Competencies (See Appendix C-3) - Preceptor Evaluation Form Completed

+Course Program Survey (To be submitted electronically post Internship to Professor Michael Costello).

-B. FIELDWORK COORDINATOR RESPONSIBILITIE
+B. FIELDWORK COORDINATOR RESPONSIBILITIES